phbender/liblanelet/README.rst

   A screenshot of JOSM.
 The coloring scheme of the bounds is consistent with the paper: red for left bounds, green for right bounds.

+Don't forget to configure JOSM to use your OSM server instead of the official one.

 Common pitfalls
 ===============

 The thing with the OSM-IDs
   JOSM does not know about global IDs.
-So when you create new elements, they will have a negative ID which indicates that the element is not known to the OSM server.
+So when you create new elements, they will have a negative ID which indicates that the element is not known to the OSM server (*your* server).
 As soon as this element is uploaded, the server will assign a globally unique ID which is stable at least during the element's life.
 Until then, JOSM displays 0 as ID unless you hange `osm-primitives.showid.new-primitives` to `true` in ``Preferences`` / ``[x] Expert mode`` / ``Advanced Preferences``.

 The thing with the node identity
   Points (or better *nodes*) are considered identical if they have the same ID.
 It is not sufficient to place two different points near each other.
 Usually this causes trouble with lanelet adjacency.

+Why not use the OSM server?
+  OSM refers to two things: the collected data and the agreement of the community on how to map and what to map, and the infrastructure part, which is the file format, the tile structure, editing software and the database.
+Lanelet maps build on top of the infrastructure part.
+They are meaningless to OSM mappers and uploading your maps to official OSM servers will cause trouble.

 Contributors
 ============